copernicus365/CommandLine.EasyBuilder/README.md

 ```

-## Model dependency injection
+## Model dependency injection and hosted

-Need some DI in your models?
-That's now possible.
-You can set the type to object getter in a single line (agnostic to any given DI system), via:
+DI is now possible!
+You can set the type to model instance getter in a single line at startup (agnostic to any given DI system), ex:

-`BuilderDI.ModelInstanceGetter = ...`
+`BuilderDI.ModelInstanceGetter = type => ActivatorUtilities.CreateInstance(host.Services, type);`

+## Top-level app example + DI

-Here's the top-level app example in samples project for example:
+Here's the top-level app example in samples project:

 ```csharp
 using CommandLine.EasyBuilder;